 However, if you ask an Irishman for advice, he'll tell you to make the most of your trip and get to know the many other unique destinations the country has to offer.
 The best part?
-From Dublin itself there are all kinds of organized excursions every day that will allow you to experience Ireland without any major worries and without the need to plan.
+There are all kinds of organized tours departing from Dublin every day that will allow you to experience Ireland without any major worries and without the need to plan ahead.

 Although there are certainly many dream destinations, here are a few ideas:

-- Do not miss the famous Giant's Causeway
+- Be sure to see the famous Giant's Causeway and Belfast

-When moving around Dublin and the surrounding area it is important to take into consideration the transportation options available.
+When getting around Dublin and the surrounding area it is important to consider the transportation options available.
 All are valid but choose the one that best suits your needs.

 Getting around Dublin by public bus

-One of the most widespread and used services in the city, which is why the public bus service is quite good, punctual and efficient.
-Additionally, it reaches practically every corner of the country.
+One of the most widespread and used services in the city, the public bus service is quite good, punctual and efficient.
+Additionally it reaches practically every corner of the country.

 Getting around Dublin by train

 Trains are very fast and pleasant, but they do not reach all destinations.
 If the places you want to visit can be reached by train (or at least part of the way), don't hesitate for a second!
 Trains should be booked in advance, especially during peak periods.